polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 <a name="on-chip-memories-ecc"></a>

-#### On-Chip Memories ECC
+#### On-chip Memories ECC

 ECC is enabled by default for on-chip memory and is constantly running.
 ECC errors will only be acknowledged by the MSS if the interrupt assocaited with the ECC error is enabled.

-For example, a single bit ECC error could occur in the L2 LIM, the corrected data will be returned and written back.
+For example, if a single bit ECC error occurs in the L2 LIM, the corrected data will be returned and written back.
 The only way to know this error has occured instantly is to enable the L2 Cache Controller data correction event interrupt on the PLIC (IRQ 3).

 <a name="l1-cache-ecc-errors"></a>

 ##### L1 Cache ECC Errors

-ECC errors for the L1 cache on each hart are reported in the Bus Error Unit (BEU) for the hart.
+ECC errors for the L1 cache of each hart are reported in the Bus Error Unit (BEU) on a per hart basis.
-The BEU is described in the PolarFire SoC Technical Reference Manual.
+The BEU is described in the PolarFire SoC [Technical Reference Manual](https://ww1.microchip.com/downloads/aemDocuments/documents/FPGA/ProductDocuments/ReferenceManuals/PolarFire_SoC_FPGA_MSS_Technical_Reference_Manual_VC.pdf).

 The BEU will record events related to the L1 instruction and data caches along with TileLink errors.